SergeyMakeev/MeshGeometricDeviation/README.md

   - 180.0 effectively disables normal filtering (accepts any orientation)
   - Use smaller values (e.g., 45.0) for stricter normal matching
 - `seed` - Random seed for reproducibility (default: 42)

+**Optional Flags:**
+- `--outer-shell` - Only sample triangles on the outer shell, excluding internal geometry
+  - Useful for meshes with internal scaffolding or hidden features
+  - Uses sphere projection to efficiently detect visible surfaces
+- `--debug output.obj` - Export debug visualization with extreme deviation points

 **Note:** The CLI tool defaults to `max_angle=180.0` (no normal filtering) for maximum compatibility.
 The library API function `compareMeshesBidirectional` defaults to `45.0` for stricter matching.
 Choose based on your needs.